 Step 1: Power Down

-In order to give your dryer and its duct a good deep clean, you’re going to need to turn off the power source.
+In order to give your dryer and its duct a good deep clean, you need to turn off the power source.
 For an electric dryer, this means simply unplugging the dryer.
-For a gas dryer, unplug and then shut off the dryer’s gas supply.
+For a gas dryer, unplug the dryer, then shut off its gas supply.

 Step 2: Clean the Exterior

 Once you’ve powered down, enlist a friend or family member to help you pull the dryer out from the wall.
 Thoroughly clean the exterior—including all knobs and buttons—with a lint-free cloth and warm, soapy water or an all-purpose cleaner.

 Step 3: Clean the Lint Trap and Screen